ikraaaaam/hasnik_bot_News-Research-Tool_using_LLM_langchain_OpenAI/README.md

 ## Features

 - Load URLs or upload text files containing URLs to fetch article content.
-- Process article content through LangChain's UnstructuredURL Loader
+- Process article content through request and BeautifulSoup
 - Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.